 Impact on PET studies

-Relatively low tissue-to-blood ratio of labeled mAbs affects PET image quality and must be accounted for in quantification.
-PET data analysis methods often assume that dynamic equilibrium between free tracer in tissue and plasma is reached during the scan; due to the slow endothelial passage and clearance via lymphatic system this assumption may not be valid for labeled mAbs.
+Relatively low tissue-to-blood ratio of labelled mAbs affects PET image quality and must be accounted for in quantification.
+PET data analysis methods often assume that dynamic equilibrium between free tracer in tissue and plasma is reached during the scan; due to the slow endothelial passage and clearance via lymphatic system this assumption may not be valid for labelled mAbs.

 Antibody fragments (Fabs) can be produced from intact immunoglobulins via enzymatic process, for example with pepsin, which cleaves out most of the IgG but leaves the F(ab’)2 fragment intact.
 Antibody fragments typically have faster tissue uptake and shorter plasma halflife than the intact IgGs.
 Absence of the Fc region protects from immunological reactions.
 Faster clearance from circulation is caused by faster extravasation and excretion to urine, since antibody fragments are small enough to pass through the glomerular filtration barrier of the kidneys.
 Therefore marked renal uptake and accumulation in urine bladder may be observed.